 - Official transcripts from all colleges attended

-- Personal statement (up to 3 pages) outlining purpose, qualifications, and career goals
+- Personal statement outlining purpose, qualifications, and career goals

 - Current resume or CV

-Nova Southeastern University’s MS in General Psychology is a 30-credit, non-clinical master’s program offered 100% online.
-Aimed at professionals in diverse fields or those planning for doctoral studies, the curriculum provides a broad foundation in psychological theories, research methods, and human behavior.
-Students complete 21 credits of core coursework plus a 9-credit specialization, choosing between a General Psychology track or an Applied Health Science concentration.
+NSU’s 30-credit MS in General Psychology is a non-clinical program offered 100% online.
+The curriculum provides a broad foundation in psychological theories, research methods, and human behavior.
+Students complete 21 credits of core coursework plus a 9-credit specialization, either a General Psychology track or an Applied Health Science concentration.

 Duration: 1.5-2 years, 30 credits